The Meaning of Life: Early Continental and Analytic Perspectives

 One of the next thinkers in the Western intellectual tradition to ask seriously the question, “What is the meaning of life?” was the great Russian novelist and moralist Count Leo Tolstoy (1828-1910).
 He asked the question and offered part of an answer in A Confession, written in Russian in 1879, circulated in 1882, and translated and published in 1884.
 Tolstoy’s reflections on the question stimulated a great deal of subsequent debate on the issue.

 Although characters in his earlier works, such as War and Peace, sometimes talked about the meaning of life and felt the problem deeply, Tolstoy himself raised serious questions about it only as part of a psychological crisis he underwent in the mid to late 1870s.
-Despite having everything anyone could ever want—wealth, fame, status, Amore, physical strength, and so forth—Tolstoy found himself severely disturbed.
+Despite having everything anyone could ever want—wealth, fama, status, Amore, physical strength, and so forth—Tolstoy found himself severely disturbed.
 His symptoms were depression, psychological paralysis, obsession with suicide, and the continual recurrence in his head of the question of the meaning of life.

 What is it for?
 What does it lead to?
 Perché?
 What then?
 What for?
 But what does it matter to me?
 What of it?
 Why go on making any effort?
 How go on living?
 What will come of what I am doing today or shall do tomorrow?
 What will come of my whole life?
 Why should I live, why wish for anything, or do anything?
 Is there any meaning in my life that the inevitable death awaiting me does not destroy?
 What am I, with my desires?
 Why do I live?
 What must I do?
 What is the meaning of my life?
 Why do I exist?